wwsalmon/portfolio/_posts/2020-02-13-apologize.md

 "Sorry," I texted tonight.

+Now judgement lay in the hands of history, the hands of time.

-*Originally written on February 11, 2020.*
+*Originally written on February 11, 2020.
+Edited on February 17, 2020.*